alexmolas/alexmolas.github.io/_posts/2022-04-15-tensorflow-with-big-tabular-datasets.md

 # Problem Statement
-During the last months, I’ve been working on building a model using `keras`.
+During the last months, I’ve been working on building a model using `Keras`.
 Up to last week, I was using only a few features and I had no problems training the model in my machine, but last week the number of features grew up to a few dozens, so the dataset size multiplied by ~10.
 With this change a new problem arose: the dataset wasn’t fitting in memory (it wasn’t even fitting in an EC2 machine with 32GB of RAM).

 While this is a typical problem when you're working with images, and it has standard [solutions](https://www.tensorflow.org/api_docs/python/tf/keras/preprocessing/image/ImageDataGenerator), I couldn't find a similar solution for tabular datasets.
 In this post, we'll see how I solved this problem using TensorFlow datasets.